 President, Owner/Funeral Director

-Chris started his career at the prestigious JS Waterman & Sons in Kenmore Square Boston in 1992 where he served his internship, gaining invaluable experience serving a diverse and multi-cultural community at the busy, metropolitan funeral home.
-Studying under Kenneth F. Bennett, Joseph F. Allen and other noted Funeral Directors of the day he was first exposed to traditional, Chinese Rite/ Buddhist funeral ceremonies.
-His passion and desire to be “of Service” to families who place their trust and confidence in him during life’s most difficult of times has led him to excel as a Funeral Director and to be respected by his peers in the industry.
+Chris lives in Quincy and began his career at a Boston area funeral home in 1992, where he built valuable experience serving a diverse and multi-cultured community at the busy, metropolitan funeral home.
+His passion and desire to be “of Service” to families who place their trust and confidence in us during life’s most difficult of times has led him to excel as a Funeral Director and to be respected by his peers in the industry.

-Before merging with Lydon Chapel, Chris was a long-time Funeral Director and partner at Hamel, Wickens & Troupe Funeral Home, eventually buying the firm from the Hamel family.
-He looks forward to serving the many and changing needs of the community in the years ahead, all while embracing the heritage created by the Lydon, Hamel, Wickens & Troupe families of the past.
+A long-time Funeral Director and partner at Hamel, Wickens & Troupe Funeral Home, Chris eventually purchased the firm from the Hamel family upon their retirement.
+He looks forward to serving the many and changing needs of the community in the years ahead as owner and president of Hamel-Lydon Chapel, all while embracing the heritage created by our Hamel and Lydon family predecessors.

 Vice President, Owner/Funeral Director

-As owner and director of Lydon Chapel for Funerals, Michelle Lydon continues a family tradition that began more than 60 years ago, providing caring, compassionate assistance to one family at a time.
+As co-owner and vice-president of Hamel-Lydon Chapel & Cremation Service of Massachusetts, Michelle Lydon continues a family tradition that began more than 60 years ago, providing caring, compassionate assistance to each family entrusted to our care.

 A licensed funeral director, Michelle is a graduate of Archbishop Williams High School, New England Institute of Applied Arts and Sciences and Fitchburg State College, where she received a Bachelor of Science degree in Human Services and an Associate’s Degree in Funeral Service.
 She is also a Justice of Peace who has had the privilege of officiating at more than 1,000 wedding ceremonies.

-Manager of Asian Services & Community Development, Funeral Director Apprentice
+Director of Asian Services & Community Development, Certified Funeral Celebrant